 At the very bottom of this page, you can choose to toggle off apps that use less secure sign-in technology.
 Unless you have a particular app or apps that need to use this, it’s best to turn it off.

-In the left sidebar, we can move onto the next section: Personal Info and Privacy.
+In the left sidebar, we can move on to the next section: Personal Info and Privacy.

 In the first section, “Your personal info,” you can set things like phone number, recovery email, screen name, and birthday.
-Excluding the “About Me” part, none of these details are made public by default, and are only known to Google.
+Excluding the “About Me” part, none of these details are made public by default and are only known to Google.
 We recommend you toggle off Location Sharing.
-If you click on Search Settings, you can opt out of personalized service like search history and private results.
+If you click on Search Settings, you can opt out of personalized services like search history and private results.
 That doesn’t mean Google will stop collecting the information used to provide those services, however.
 The only way to do that is to stop searching with Google altogether.

 Next, under Activity Controls, toggle off everything for maximum privacy.
 You can also delete past account activity by clicking “Manage activity,” checking all the boxes, and hitting “DELETE”.
-These include Youtube videos, locations, and searches.
+These include YouTube videos, locations, and searches.

 Click the link in the next section that says “Manage ad settings”, where you can toggle off interest-based ads.
 Again, this doesn’t mean Google will stop collecting the information needed to provide these ads, you’ll just stop seeing them.
 We’re not done yet, however, as this only changes what you see on web pages owned by Google.
 To stop interest-based ads on other sites, scroll down and click the button that says “Control signed out ads.”
 This will bring you to an almost identical-looking page, where you can again toggle the switch to opt out.